Kathy Maister's Start Cooking

 English asapragus is wonderful.
 It only has a short season, but whne it's fresh and new - it just can't be beaten.

-If I’m at home I like asparagus, cold, with just salt, pepper and lemon juice.
+If I’m eating asparagus at home I like it cold, with just salt, pepper and lemon juice.
 My most favorite *brunch at a restaurant* dish is Eggs Benedict with asparagus.
 The low calorie asparagus justifies all that hollandaise sauce!

 Good Day